 How you can improve your airline loyalty program

-One of the largest American airlines used our Loyalty solution to optimize their revenue-based loyalty program.
-Using our best-in-class proration and calculation engine, this airline was able to be 100% transparent with their loyalty members, showing them in real time exactly how many points they would earn before purchasing a seat on a specific flight.
+One of the largest American airlines used our Loyalty capabilities to optimize their revenue-based loyalty program.
+This airline was able to be 100% transparent with their loyalty members, showing them in real-time exactly how many points they would earn before purchasing a seat on a specific flight.

 Here’s how they were able to do that:

-- Real-time calculations: Our program takes into account airport taxes, partner airlines, ancillary purchases, and other pricing considerations.
+- Real-time calculations: Our capabilities take into account airport taxes, partner airlines, ancillary purchases, and other pricing considerations.

-- More convenience, less friction: To make booking easier, our solution can be integrated with your website, mobile app, and partner booking sites, too.
+- More convenience, less friction: To make booking easier, our capability can be integrated with your website, mobile app, and partner booking sites, too.

 - Radical transparency: Your customers will always know before purchase how many Loyalty/Rewards points they’re getting ahead of time.
 Customers can also see points in their account before their flight.
 Points will be redeemable once a flight is complete.